flutable/ds03getcleandata/CodeBook.md

 TimeBodyGyroscopeJerkMagnitudeMean | numeric | Mean of mean of magnitude of "jerk" gyroscope value (calculated via Euclidean norm) of body, subject performing activity
 TimeBodyGyroscopeJerkMagnitudeStandarddeviation | numeric |  Mean of standard deviation of magnitude of "jerk" gyroscope value (calculated via Euclidean norm) of body, subject performing activity
-FrequencyBodyAccelerometerMeanX | numeric | Mean of mean of frequency domain acceleration in X direction FrequencyBodyAccelerometerMeanY | numeric | FrequencyBodyAccelerometerMeanZ | numeric |
+FrequencyBodyAccelerometerMeanX | numeric | Mean of mean of frequency domain acceleration in X direction FrequencyBodyAccelerometerMeanY | numeric | As above, in Y direction.
+FrequencyBodyAccelerometerMeanZ | numeric | As above, in Z direction.
 FrequencyBodyAccelerometerStandarddeviationX | numeric | Mean of standard deviation of frequency domain acceleration in X direction
-FrequencyBodyAccelerometerStandarddeviationY | numeric |
+FrequencyBodyAccelerometerStandarddeviationY | numeric | As above, in Y direction.
-FrequencyBodyAccelerometerStandarddeviationZ | numeric |
+FrequencyBodyAccelerometerStandarddeviationZ | numeric | As above, in Z direction.
-FrequencyBodyAccelerometerMeanFrequencyX | numeric | Mean of mean frequency acceleration in X direction FrequencyBodyAccelerometerMeanFrequencyY | numeric |
+FrequencyBodyAccelerometerMeanFrequencyX | numeric | Mean of mean frequency acceleration in X direction FrequencyBodyAccelerometerMeanFrequencyY | numeric | As above, in Y direction.
-FrequencyBodyAccelerometerMeanFrequencyZ | numeric |
+FrequencyBodyAccelerometerMeanFrequencyZ | numeric | As above, in Z direction.
-FrequencyBodyAccelerometerJerkMeanX | numeric | Mean of mean "jerk" acceleration in X direction FrequencyBodyAccelerometerJerkMeanY | numeric |
+FrequencyBodyAccelerometerJerkMeanX | numeric | Mean of mean "jerk" acceleration in X direction FrequencyBodyAccelerometerJerkMeanY | numeric | As above, in Y direction.
-FrequencyBodyAccelerometerJerkMeanZ | numeric |
+FrequencyBodyAccelerometerJerkMeanZ | numeric | As above, in Z direction.
 FrequencyBodyAccelerometerJerkStandarddeviationX | numeric | Mean of standard deviation of "jerk" in X direction, frequency domain.
-FrequencyBodyAccelerometerJerkStandarddeviationY | numeric |
+FrequencyBodyAccelerometerJerkStandarddeviationY | numeric | As above, in Y direction.
-FrequencyBodyAccelerometerJerkStandarddeviationZ | numeric |
+FrequencyBodyAccelerometerJerkStandarddeviationZ | numeric | As above, in Z direction.
 FrequencyBodyAccelerometerJerkMeanFrequencyX | numeric | Mean of standard deviation of "jerk" frequency in X direction, frequency domain.
-FrequencyBodyAccelerometerJerkMeanFrequencyY | numeric |
+FrequencyBodyAccelerometerJerkMeanFrequencyY | numeric | As above, in Y direction.
-FrequencyBodyAccelerometerJerkMeanFrequencyZ | numeric |
+FrequencyBodyAccelerometerJerkMeanFrequencyZ | numeric | As above, in Z direction.
-FrequencyBodyGyroscopeMeanX | numeric | Mean of mean frequency-domain gyroscope value in X direction FrequencyBodyGyroscopeMeanY | numeric |
+FrequencyBodyGyroscopeMeanX | numeric | Mean of mean frequency-domain gyroscope value in X direction FrequencyBodyGyroscopeMeanY | numeric | As above, in Y direction.
-FrequencyBodyGyroscopeMeanZ | numeric |
+FrequencyBodyGyroscopeMeanZ | numeric | As above, in Z direction.
 FrequencyBodyGyroscopeStandarddeviationX | numeric | Mean of mean frequency-domain gyroscope standard deviation in X direction
-FrequencyBodyGyroscopeStandarddeviationY | numeric |
+FrequencyBodyGyroscopeStandarddeviationY | numeric | As above, in Y direction.
-FrequencyBodyGyroscopeStandarddeviationZ | numeric |
+FrequencyBodyGyroscopeStandarddeviationZ | numeric | As above, in Z direction.
-FrequencyBodyGyroscopeMeanFrequencyX | numeric | Mean of mean frequency-domain gyroscope frequency value in X direction FrequencyBodyGyroscopeMeanFrequencyY | numeric |
+FrequencyBodyGyroscopeMeanFrequencyX | numeric | Mean of mean frequency-domain gyroscope frequency value in X direction FrequencyBodyGyroscopeMeanFrequencyY | numeric | As above, in Y direction.
-FrequencyBodyGyroscopeMeanFrequencyZ | numeric |
+FrequencyBodyGyroscopeMeanFrequencyZ | numeric | As above, in Z direction.
 FrequencyBodyAccelerometerMagnitudeMean | numeric | Mean of mean of frequency-domain value of accelerometer magnitude (this being calculated via Euclidean norm)
 FrequencyBodyAccelerometerMagnitudeStandarddeviation | numeric |  Mean of mean of frequency-domain value of accelerometer standard deviation (this being calculated via Euclidean norm)
 FrequencyBodyAccelerometerMagnitudeMeanFrequency | numeric | Mean of mean of frequency-domain value of accelerometer frequency